 With more frequent and extreme weather events, melting glaciers, and rising sea levels, there is no question that the climate crisis is here now and the impacts are felt by humans and nature alike.
 But there is good news: every day we see more individuals, organizations, businesses, and governments responding to the crisis.
 People are coming together to take concrete steps to mitigate the worst impacts of climate change.

-Later this month, heads of state from around the world will convene in Paris at the United Nations Conference on Climate Change to discuss how we can commit to changing the trajectory.
-By working together, we can pave a path forward to a future in which businesses rely on renewable energy, cities rethink waste disposal and transportation, and communities and individuals take simple actions to save the planet.
+By working together, we can change course.
+We can pave a path forward to a future in which businesses rely on renewable energy, cities rethink waste disposal and transportation, and work with communities and individuals to avoid the worst impacts of climate change.

 We're learning to adapt to changes that have already happened.

 There is no denying that our climate is changing and that it impacts the most vulnerable people and species first.
 We also know that solutions to the climate crisis are most effective when they’re led by people from those communities most deeply affected.
 WWF works with local communities, governments, and research institutions around the world to help people and species prepare for—and adapt to—the impacts of climate change.
 Also, working with global experts in climate and ecological modeling, we identify actions that help communities and nature continue to thrive in a warming world.

 In the same way climate change hits the most vulnerable people first, it increases the stresses on endangered and vulnerable species.
 WWF’s Wildlife Adaptation Innovation Fund addresses this climate vulnerability by supporting pilot projects that find innovative ways of helping species adapt to these changes in climate.
 For example, through installation of artificial nests it has helped recovery of the vulnerable shy albatross among others.

 The solutions we need for a carbon-zero future already exist.